 In essence, you use a VPN to protect your online privacy and ensure an extra layer of security for your devices.
 It’s perfectly within your rights to try to make sure that you’ve got secure protection for your data, information, and browsing history.
 VPNs are a service you make use of.
 The ill intent doesn’t come from the VPN service, but from the user, if there’s any ill intent at play.

 What’s illegal to do without a VPN is just as illegal to do with a VPN.
 Just as your internet service provider is going to have to comply with authorities investigating illegal use of your internet connection, the company offering you VPN services is going to have to comply with authorities as well.

 In some cases, using VPNs may be immoral or illegal under some circumstances or in certain regions.
-If you’re sharing files through p2p or peer to peer and those files are protected by copyright, for instance, then the nature of sharing those files goes against intellectual property rights.
-Same goes for using torrents.
+If you’re sharing files through P2P networking and those files are protected by copyright, for instance, then the nature of sharing those files goes against intellectual property rights.

 Keep in mind that VPN services are offered to you based on a set of rules and regulations upheld by your VPN providers.
 Breaching that contract when using a VPN will mean the termination of services, which is a perfectly legal thing to happen as per the terms and conditions or contract you agreed to or signed.

 It’s also important to keep in mind that while VPN services aren’t illegal, they are banned or restricted in some countries.
 Using a VPN isn’t technically illegal then either, but you won’t be able to use a VPN in those countries or regions as per their national policies.
-When in Rome, do like the Romans do, pretty much.
+When in Rome, do like the Romans do.

 You should also keep in mind that some services restrict you from using VPNs, like some streaming services which have particular policies regarding their content and server locations.